 Several reasons older couples get divorced included: empty nest, midlife crisis, illness, and Medicaid eligibility.

 Empty nest is a significant factor, because couples who get married young and start a family right away often do not realize how much they as a couple have grown apart until the children grow up, leave the house, and they no longer have a common, unifying goal (rearing the children).

 Women cite emotional abuse and infidelity as a leading factor for divorce.
 Men, on the other hand, often cite incompatibility and loss of love.
 In the words of one woman, “The husband or wife becomes romantically involved with a younger person who they think brings a certain excitement they don’t have in their current marriage."

 When it comes to illness, a couple will often divorce after one spouse becomes ill or if they lose a child.
 These experiences are often so devastating that the couple cannot recover.
 While stress is one factor, the financial strain of paying medical bills is another.
-When a couple divorces, an ill spouse can be covered by Medicaid whereas the financially stable spouse can move on with his/her life.
+When a couple divorces, an ill spouse can be covered by Medicaid whereas the financially stable spouse can move on with their life.

+Because individuals are living longer, they are more intently evaluating their lives.
 Regardless of your age, if you need counsel and guidance while pursuing a divorce, you should secure the aid of a competent divorce attorney on your side immediately.

 Personal Injury Lawyer